Himanshu993527/Motioncut-project-3-E--commerce-product-Page/README.md

 This project is from frontend mentor where new challenges were to developer your frontend skills.This particular challenge uses mainly html and css.

 # The project
-You can use any tools you like to help you complete this  project.Rhis project is all about practice your skills. a d hence it increase your ability to perform such task that will make your as a frontend developer.
+You can use any tools you like to help you complete this  project.This project is all about practice your skills. a d hence it increase your ability to perform such task that will make your as a frontend developer.

 # Built with
 •HTML